American manufacturers come back home

 According to the Reshoring Initiative, a group of companies and trade associations trying to bring factory jobs back to the US, about 10% of those job gains - 50,000 jobs - were created by companies bringing back manufacturing from overseas.

-Last March, the GE's chief executive, Jeffrey Immelt, wrote an article in the Harvard Business Review where he announced that GE planned to add more than 1,000 manufacturing jobs at its Louisville, Kentucky, facility - a manufacturing plant the company tried to sell only a few years ago during the depths of the recession.
+Last March, General Electric's (GE's) chief executive, Jeffrey Immelt, wrote an article in the Harvard Business Review where he announced that GE planned to add more than 1,000 manufacturing jobs at its Louisville, Kentucky, facility - a manufacturing plant the company tried to sell only a few years ago during the depths of the recession.

-There are many reasons why the corporate accounts are once again favouring the American worker.
+There are many reasons why corporate accounts are once again favouring the American worker.

-Higher labour costs abroad, coupled with cheap natural gas as a result of the fracking boom in the US and workers who are willing to work for lower wages, have made it more economical than it once was to produce back in America.
+Higher labour costs abroad, coupled with cheap natural gas as a result of the fracking boom in the US as well as workers who are willing to work for lower wages have made it more economical than it once was to produce back in America.